frank-f-trafton/prod_ui_docs/docs/reference/widget_event_callbacks.md

 `skin_id`: Used when assigning the widget's skin.
 Skins allow the appearance of widgets to be customized.
 Not all widgets support skins, and most skins are designed for one or a few specific widgets or skinners (implementations).

-Once set, skin_id should not be modified except as part of a skinner/skin replacement action.
+Once set, skin_id should not be modified, except as part of a skinner/skin replacement action.

 `skinner`, `skin`: The skinning implementation and data package, respectively.
 They are assigned to skinned widgets by self:skinSetRefs().
 Avoid modifying these tables from the widget instance code, as the changes will affect all other widgets with the same skinner / skin.
+(The ProdUI demo changes skin data for illustrative purposes, but generally, active skins shouldn't be modified at run time.)

 ### Widget Viewports